Famous people from North East England

 Writer of books for children and young adults, born in Newcastle upon Tyne.
 His debut novel Skellig was published in 1998.
 Winner of the Hans Christian Andersen Award (an esteemed award for authors of books for children and young people) in 2010.

 Northern Folk Man

 North East folk musician and composer.
-A Northumbrian piper and renowned English concertina player.
-He is the founder of Folkworks at Sage Gateshead, a founding organisation of Sage which hosts workshops, summer schools and festivals promoting and encouraging folk music.
+Wallsend-born Anderson is a Northumbrian piper and renowned English concertina player.
+Once a member of the Tyneside-based folk group The High Level Ranters, he is the founder of Folkworks at Sage Gateshead, a founding organisation of Sage which hosts workshops, summer schools and festivals promoting and encouraging folk music.
 Anderson has performed in numerous tours across Europe, the USA and Australia.

 Paul W. S. Anderson